2 years full-time or up to 4 years part-time

 You will learn through practical examples, demonstrations and active practice in workshop situations, classes, laboratory experimentation, work placements and fieldwork.
 Work placement experiences can either be with a student's existing employer or with an organisation participating in the programme.

 Other skills such as English, maths and IT are developed throughout the course, for example the Biomeasurement module develops maths and IT skills.
-This course follows the core modules of the BSc Hons Bioscience degree to which students can progress.

 |Foundation of Cell Biology||0||TBC|